iocafe/iocafe-doc/source/extensions/python-api/200529-build-python-for-debugging.rst

 Select python release
 **********************
-Compile stable branch, I select python version 3.9.
+Compile stable branch, I select python version 3.7.
+If your build gets messed up, like you want to change Python version to build, just delete whole /coderoot/cpython directory and start over.
+Figuring out how to repair corrupted build when "make clean" doesn't help is time consuming.

 ::